Tips and Tricks

 System Design Interviews for Data Engineers: Questions and Strategies

-What Is System Design?
+What Is System Design in Data Engineering Interviews?

 The goal is to create a framework where various components and modules interact seamlessly to perform functions.
 This design phase involves making critical decisions about the system’s architecture, the interrelationship between different parts of the system, and how these parts come together to form a cohesive unit.